wallstop/DxState/PLAN.md

         - 2024-11-26: Structural pooling changes landed; awaiting profiling results before flipping the parent task to complete.
         - 2024-11-26: Adjusted pooling tests to align with UnityHelpers leases to keep coverage green while the new pooling shims settle in.
         - 2024-11-26: Instrumented state machines and stacks with queue-depth telemetry (current/max/average) and surfaced the data in diagnostics windows to support profiling the pooled paths.
+        - 2024-11-27: Added pooled transition rule metrics (active/peak/rental counts) with diagnostics window surfacing so we can quantify builder helper effectiveness before declaring the task complete.
      - [x] Introduce scoped helpers that rent/release buffers during transition execution and update loops without changing the public API.
      - Document pool expectations (e.g. lifetime, thread restrictions) so users understand the trade-offs.
 (Completed – README and authoring docs now cover disposal/usage guidance.)
    - Transition rule pooling (In Progress – pooled transition rules now rent from the shared pool, builder helpers cover delegates and rule structs, and machines release rentals on dispose; evaluate runtime diagnostics before marking complete.)